bufferapp/sqs-worker-go/README.md

 	}

 // Start the worker
-// m.process is the function you would like to use to process each individual
+// Process is the function you would like to use to process each individual
 // SQS message
 w.Start(worker.HandlerFunc(Process))